stygianguest/dome/README.md

-# Template for npm/webpack based javascript project

-My template for quickly getting started with npm/webpack based project.
+# Experiments with dome projection in WebGL

 ## Getting started